-Nowadays there are more people living in cities than other.
-Due to the job market, urban lifestyle and better infrastructure more and more people prefer urban environments.
+Nowadays there are more people living in cities than others.
+Due to the job market, urban lifestyle and better infrastructure, more and more people prefer urban environments.
 This leads to rising rents and a lack of housing.

-With udomi we strove to start a conversation about whether or in what extend those urbanization issue can be addressed by technological progress and innovative ideas.
+With udomi we strove to start a conversation about whether or in what extent those urbanization issues can be addressed by technological progress and innovative ideas.

 In western societies apartments usually have several rooms of which only one is used at a time.
 Rooms are mostly unifunctional - like the bedroom which pertains empty during daytime.